FredericJacobs/Cryptography-Stanford-Notes/crypto-notes.md

 Example of attack: Altering destination port of IP packet even if CPA secure cipher is possible by changing IV (if in CBC mode for instance).

+—

+Authenticated encryption  was introduced in 2000 but before then, many crypto libraries supported CPA-secure encryption and MAC.
+Every developer had to find his own 	way of combining both to provide AE.

 ### Definition

 An authenticated encryption system (E,D) is a cipher where E:K x M x N -> C and D: K x C x N -> M ∪ {ciphertext is rejected}.